Current work – Throttle system

 Current work - Throttle system

-The throttle system for the boat's engine has now been completed, after considerable work the project's engine specialist, Ian Allaway.
+The throttle system for the boat's engine has now been completed, after considerable work by the project's engine specialist, Ian Allaway.
 This is an all-mechanical system, which supplants the electronic 'fly-by-wire' throttle system that had some time previously been under development for the boat.
 The latter has not been entirely abandoned, but difficulties were encountered with it that led to it being shelved until a later stage of the project, when there is more time to devote to it.
-The intention is to run the boat with the all-mechanical system and only fit the alternative system if it can be proven sufficiently viable to warrant further effort.
+The intention is to run the boat with the all-mechanical system and only fit the alternative system after it has proven sufficiently viable to warrant further effort.

-In addition to the aluminium parts, Ian used a variety of materials to create the box.
-There is a steel centre shaft, one bronze component, a white Nylon hand-grip on the high-pressure fuel cock actuator and a hand-grip made of a very hard black plastic material on the throttle actuator, plus a leather element internally which provides sufficient friction to prevent the throttle actuator moving when it shouldn't (the friction level can be adjusted with a knurled wheel on the side of the box).
+In addition to the aluminium parts, Ian used a variety of materials to create the quadrant.
+There is a steel centre-shaft, one bronze component, a white Nylon hand-grip on the high-pressure fuel cock actuator and a hand-grip made of a very hard black plastic material on the throttle actuator, plus a leather element internally which provides sufficient friction to prevent the throttle actuator moving when it shouldn't (the friction level can be adjusted with a knurled wheel on the side of the box).

 Both levers are fitted with ball-bearings so they rotate smoothly around the centre shaft, and both have 'stops' that prevent movement beyond required parameters.

-On the rear face of the box there are two swivel-joints, through which the cables for the throttle and high-pressure fuel cock pass aft to the engine compartment.
+On the rear face of the quadrant are two swivel-joints, through which the cables for the throttle and high-pressure fuel cock pass aft to the engine compartment.
 The swivel-joints are among the few components in the throttle system that came ready-made, being from an aircraft type formerly in RAF service as a basic trainer – the Scottish Aviation Bulldog.

 Ian's design skills and workmanship are very much in evidence throughout the throttle system, and abundant thanks are extended to him for his hard-working efforts.
 Ian – who has extensive experience with Spey and Viper aero-engines, among others, with a decades-long career in aviation behind him – took over several years ago from the late Graham Pool in helping the Quicksilver project with the boat's engine installation,

 Now that Ian has completed the rest of the throttle system, we'll be publishing some more photos and information in due course to show you the full result.
-Some standard parts have been utilised in the linkages which connect the throttle-box to the engine – these being from the Scottish Aviation Bulldog and two other former RAF training aircraft, the Hunting Jet Provost and the Hawker Siddeley Dominie – but most of the other parts are bespoke.
+Some standard parts have been utilised in the linkages which connect the throttle-quadrant to the engine – these being from the Scottish Aviation Bulldog and two other former RAF training aircraft, the Hunting Jet Provost and the Hawker Siddeley Dominie – but most of the other parts are bespoke.

 Ian Allaway